 One lakh rupees may not buy you a significant stake in a business, but it can go a long way in building your investment journey, and investment is a long journey.

-I’m saying this because there are some individuals who expect return in very short time, checks their portfolio value all the time, and focuses on the final value only.
+I’m saying this because there are some individuals who expect a return in a very short time, check their portfolio value all the time, and focus on the final value only.
 To be honest, investment is not for them.

 So, in this article, I’ll help you to start your investment journey with all the details.